billoxbury/blitscan/README.md

 All three services talk to a PG database.
 It contains various tables, of which two should be mentioned here.

 _links_ is the main table of documents, indexed by field _link_ which is a URL of the document.
-Its strucutre is:
+Its structure is:

                            Table "public.links"
            Column        |       Type       | Collation | Nullable | Default